-CLP Holdings Limited – Half year report – 30 June 2018
+CLP Holdings Limited – Half year report – 30 June 2019

 [Note: no intersegment revenues in this example]

-The Group’s revenue is disaggregated as follows:
+The Group’s revenue primarily represents sales of electricity and gas, which is recognised over time, and is disaggregated as follows:

-- Segment Information
+5. Segment Information

 Information about the Group’s operations by geographical region is as follows:

 EBITDAF = Earnings before interest, taxes, depreciation and amortisation, and fair value adjustments.
 For this purpose, fair value adjustments include fair value gains or losses on derivative financial instruments relating to transactions not qualifying as hedges and ineffectiveness of cash flow hedges.